By: Sharon Aron Baron

 Although there is a general election on November 6, the commission voted to move forward and hold a special election on March 13 for voters to either approve or deny three general obligation bonds.
 According to the Broward Supervisor of Elections Office, the special election will cost Coral Springs taxpayers up to $190,000.
-By putting the bond vote on the November ballot along with the other state and local elections would cost the city significantly less money.
+By putting the bond vote on the November ballot, along with the other state and local elections, it would cost the city significantly less money.

 Resident Andrew Ladanowski, data analyst and information technology consultant at AddinSolutions supports the improvements and said the March date was probably selected because voter turnout is far lower at special elections than at general elections.

 “Coral Springs will focus on encouraging voter turnout among their employees, employee’s spouses, members of city committees, associated contractors, businesses, parents of kids playing sports and focus on seniors who are currently using the senior center.
 They will make up a larger percentage of the overall voters at a special election than at a general election,” he said.

 Mayor Skip Campbell said he was outvoted when the decision for the special election came up.
 He believes the many improvements to the city were the fiscally responsible thing to do, and if it weren’t for Hurricane Irma, he wouldn’t have increased the taxes, however, Irma depleted the city’s reserves.